PostHog/posthog.com/contents/founders/actual-marketing-budget.md

 - Make sure you're covering [all your marketing bases](/blog/dev-marketing-for-startups).
 - Read about [how our marketing team uses PostHog](/blog/posthog-marketing).
-- Check out [PostHog’s Marketing Handbook](/handbook/growth/marketing) – and copy it if you want to!
+- Check out [PostHog’s marketing handbook](/handbook/growth/marketing) – and copy it if you want to!